anovos/anovos-docs/docs/api/drift_stability/stability.md

     appended_metric_path
         This argument is path for saving input dataframes metrics after appending to the historical datasets' metrics.
-(Default value = "") threshold
+(Default value = "") persist
+        Boolean argument - True or False.
+This argument is used to determine whether to persist on binning result of source and target dataset, True will enable the use of persist, otherwise False.
+        It is recommended to set this as True for large datasets.
+(Default value = True) persist_option
+        If persist is True, this argument is used to determine the type of persist.
+        (Default value = pyspark.StorageLevel.MEMORY_AND_DISK)
+    threshold
         A column is flagged if the stability index is below the threshold, which varies between 0 to 4.
         The following criteria can be used to classifiy stability_index (SI): very unstable: 0≤SI<1,